merenlab/merenlab.org/data/ecophylo-ribosomal-proteins/index.md

             MAG_recovery_rate = num_MAGs/total_detected)
 ```

-## Manually curate EcoPhylo tree
+### Manually curate EcoPhylo tree

-In our study, we calculated phylogenetic trees of large collections of ribosomal proteins (in the surface ocean microbiome, thousands!) which included sequences from all domains of life, including plastids and mitochondria.
-Due to the high-throughput nature of the workflow and the chance of recruiting assembly artifacts, we manually inspected and removed unusually long branches and recalculated the tree.
-Additionally, in some scenarios, we removed the entire mitochondria signal to improve the topology of the tree.
-Here are the basic steps to do this:
+In our study, we constructed phylogenetic trees from large collections of ribosomal proteins, which in some cases included sequences from multiple domains of life.
+Additionally, many of these sequences originated from metagenomic assemblies, which are prone to artifacts.
+As a result, some of the phylogenetic trees displayed artificially long branches.
+Due to the high-throughput nature of the workflow and the potential for assembly artifacts, we manually inspected the trees, removed unusually long branches, and recalculated the phylogeny.
+Below are the basic steps to perform this process:

 **Step 1.** Make collection of bad branches